-- 8. Amounts due from related parties amount to NT\$ 100 million or more than 20% of paid-in capital: None. - 9.
+- 8. Amounts due from related parties reaches NT\$ 100 million or more than 20% of paid-in capital: None. - 9.
 Engage in derivatives transaction: Please refer to Note 6(2) for details. - (II) Information related to joint venture:

-In 2020, the company's joint venture information is as follows (excluding investee companies in China mainland):
+In 2021, the company's joint venture information is as follows (excluding investee companies in China mainland):